sandeshshinde284-bit/analystiq-hackathon/README.md

     *   Sector Benchmarking (Comparison charts).
     *   A final Investment Recommendation.
 3.  **Customizable Analysis Weights:** Allow users to adjust the importance of factors like 'Team', 'Market', and 'Traction' to tailor the recommendation.
+4.  **Verifiable Insights with 'Source of Truth':** Build investor trust by allowing users to instantly trace any AI-generated data point back to its original source document.

 ## 4.1.
 Detailed Functionality Breakdown